personalrobotics/finchdrama/sphinx/ex/theming.rst

 students can write a program in Snap! to perform the scene autonomously or to enable remote puppeting (teleoperated acting).

-All of the suggestions from the 'Tiny Narrative' exercise still apply, so it may be helpful to review these in detail.
-The following prompts may be helpful:
+All of the suggestions from :ref:`exercise-micro-scene` still apply, so it may be helpful to review these in detail.
+The following prompts can guide you:

 #.
 How is the scene related to the main theme?

 #.
 Who or what do your robots represent?
-Are the based on a real or fictional
+Are they based on a real or fictional
    ideas, persons, objects, or robots?

 #.
 How does your character feel about the other characters?
 What does your